qubitcrunch/interactive-topic-modeling/README.md

 # Interactive Topic Modeling

 ## The New York times dataset
-The dataset contains documents from the New York Times World section spanning 10 years (2009 - 2018).
-The documents are in the `data` directory.
+The dataset contains articles from the New York Times World section spanning 10 years (2009 - 2018).
+The articles are in the `data/docs` directory.
+There is a `.jsonl` file for each year.
+Each line corresponds to an article and is a `.json` object that contains the following fields.

+* date
+* text
+* author
+* pageUrl

 ## Computing anchor words